leifmadsen/droctagon-bifrost/README.rst

 droctagon-bifrost
 =================

-This is an Ansible playbook (and roles) for spinning up Bifrost on a machine to act as a machine to pxe boot baremetal machines and then bootstrap them with an O/S.
+This is an Ansible playbook (and roles) for spinning up Bifrost.

+Bifrost is a system that leverages Ironic to bootstrap baremetal machines using PXE booting and installing an operating system via disk image.

-Bifrost itself is also an Ansible playbook, but, it requires some tweaks that are both not trivial, and further setup on the components that comprise
+Bifrost itself is also an Ansible playbook, but, it requires some tweaks that are both not trivial.
+Use of this playbook helps to bootstrap some of the configuration of Bifrost itself and provides an example configuration for your network.

 Usage
 -----